simingf/windows-setup/README.md

-# Windows-Setup
+# Windows Setup

 Instructions for setting up Windows desktop.
-Clone this repository into Documents.
+Clone this repository into Documents folder.

 # Drivers: